 To enhance and facilitate the students’ learning experiences, the following materials are provided as part of the course package:

 - Student Lessons: Includes the key concepts, definitions, examples, and activities presented in this course.

 - Lab Book: Provides learning activities and hands-on practice.
 Solutions are included after each exercise for immediate feedback.

 - EtherNet/IP Procedures Guide: Provides the steps required to complete tasks common to configuring devices to communicate over an EtherNet/IP network.

-- Cisco IOS Configuration Fundamentals Command Reference: Contains comprehensive list of switch and router commands.
+- Cisco IOS Configuration Fundamentals Command Reference: Contains a comprehensive list of switch and router commands.